-- UNIX OS is made up of:
+- GNU/Linux is made up of:

 - the kernel

 - the shell

 - the programs

 GNU/Linux

 Linux Kernel

-GNU Tools (ls, bash, gcc)
+GNU Tools (Is, bash, gcc)

-Programs (Firefox, Chrome, Eclipse, XFCE)
+Programs (Firefox, Chrome, Eclipse, XFCE )

 Unix Philosophy "Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface" -Doug McIlroy